-Why is this?
+What does this tell us?
 Well, exports contribute some 25%-35% to GDP, but what is the biggest component by far?

 Private consumption.

 This sector contributes over 60% to the Gross Domestic Product, and this boom in consumer demand has been the driver behind the growth the past few years...